Wasappli/WAAppRouting/README.md

 That said, you can customize the router in two ways: custom route matcher and custom route handler.

 ### Custom route matcher
-My implementation deals with basic.
+My implementation deals with basics.
 Meaning that it won't support `key=value1, value2` for the query for example.
 It is also case sentitive.
 If you have your own URL configuration like `list/$itemID` implementing a new route matcher is a good idea!

-To start, read `WAAppRouteMatcherProtocol` class.
+To start, read the `WAAppRouteMatcherProtocol` class.
 You have two methods you need to implement: `matchesURL: fromPathPattern:` and `parametersFromURL: withPathPattern:`.
 As you can see in my implementation, I'm using `WARoutePattern` to match the URL.
 It's kind of inspired by SocKit (for the naming convention).

-Then, you can easily create the router with
+Then, you can easily create the router with:

 ```objc
 // Allocate your route matcher